changsyuanwu/fullstackopen-chang/README.md

 Other topics include debugging applications, container technology, configuration, managing runtime environments, and databases.

-This repository is a collection of exercises and examples I created as part of the course.
+This repository is a collection of exercises and examples I created while following the course.